-One of Columella (1st century AD) and Pliny the Elder (23-79) antique grape variety (also Vitis apianis).
-The wine was called "Apianum".
-It was so called because of its special attraction to bees (apis) due to the particularly sweet berries and their pronounced fragrance.
-According to an unverifiable hypothesis, it should be the Campanian variety Fiano to act a descendant.
+One of Columella (1st century AD) and Pliny the Elder (23-79) mentioned antique grape (also Vitis apianis).
+The wine from it was called "Apianum".
+It was so named because of its special attraction to bees (apis) due to the particularly sweet berries and its distinctive fragrance.
+According to a non-verifiable hypothesis, it is said to be the Campanian variety Fiano to be a descendant.
 Also the two very old varieties Muscat Blanc and Muscat d'Alexandrie were / are often associated with it.
-But it lacks historical, botanical or genetic evidence.
+However, historical, botanical or genetic evidence is missing.